ncayllahua/GigisPizzaHOL/serverless/gigis-serverless-HOL-FF.md

 # **Getting key config data from Oracle Cloud Tenancy**

-Let’s gather some key info about our OCI tenancy.
+Let’s gather some key info about your OCI tenancy before launch the Terraform deployment.
 We recommend you to create a txt file where you store this basic info you will be required to use during this lab:

   - Tenancy OCID
   - User OCID
-  - Private Key
-  - Public Key
-  - Fingerprint
-  - Auth Token
-  - Object Storage Namespace

 ## How to get OCI tenancy config data

 In Oracle Cloud Infrastructure interface menu, go to Administration-\>Tenancy Details: